deven96/ahnlich/docs/draft.md

     Validation should check if predicate was enabled.

     - `INDEXPRED`: takes in predicates, store,and attempts to build a predicate indices
+    - `DROPINDEXPRED`: takes in predicate, store and drops the predicate for that store

     - `SET`: takes in store, length of input vector, input of which each should have a key matching store dimension and value of type json.